 So you can't really just go to LearnAyurveda.com and expect to be a good healer.
 Even the formal colleges are fairly BS.
 So, these days, I'm more into developing my intuition and sensitivity so I can taste an herb and just "know" what it does myself (this concept is called Divya Drishti.)
 And of course, this will help me with everything, not just ayurveda.

 For example, the scriptures say if you really meditate on the moon, you'll attain the knowledge of all the movements of the stars.
 That's awesome, right?
 No math or reading required.
 The mystic path definitely has a high ROI.
 I know that sounds insane and woo-woo, but I have a strong faith that it's in the realm of possibilities.

 And even science aside, I don't rely on my dumb, flip-flopping brain and limited rationality to make choices for me.
 I want my heart to take the lead.
 I want to just know "the right thing to do" in all cases.
 So yeah, part of what I'm focusing on is developing my ability to ascertain knowledge through spiritual practices.
 I haven't made much progress yet 😂, but I'll let you know when I can read books with my eyes closed.

-When you achieve that, I want to be the first to know!
+The Drongo: When you achieve that, I want to be the first to know!